festim-dev/FESTIM/docs/source/userguide/beginners_guide.rst

 Where can I find help?
 ----------------------

 If you're having an issue, the best way to find help is to join the `FESTIM discourse <https://festim.discourse.group>`_.
 Engage in discussions, ask questions, and connect with other users.
-This collaborative space allows you to share your experiences and seek assistance.
+This collaborative space allows you to share your experiences and seek assistance. `Slack <https://join.slack.com/t/festim-dev/shared_invite/zt-246hw8d6o-htWASLsbdosUo_2nRKCf9g>`_ is also a good place to discuss.

 --------------